hangle/Notecard/documents/Features/appearance.md

         * manage <filename>
 </pre>

-<p>The  '*'  Appearance commands are consumed in the Script program and are removed.  </p>
+<p>The  '*'  Appearance commands are consumed in the Script program and are removed. <br />
+The 'appearance.ini' file within the directory structure of the Notecard program <br />
+has no affect on the default appearance values.   </p>